All about the Genuine Steps Certificate

 Exemptions in pre-action procedures

 There are instances where parties can be exempted from complying with the pre-action procedures.
-For instance, where there has been incidents of family violence or risk of family violence, if the application is deemed to be urgent, or if the applicant would be unduly prejudiced by having to comply with the pre-action procedures.
+For instance, where there have been incidents of family violence or risk of family violence, if the application is deemed to be urgent, or if the applicant would be unduly prejudiced by having to comply with the pre-action procedures.

 What happens if I don’t file the Genuine Steps Certificate?